lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## General

 The EDHOC protocol consists of three mandatory messages (message_1, message_2, message_3) between Initiator and Responder, an optional fourth message (message_4), and an error message.
 All EDHOC messages are CBOR Sequences {{RFC8742}}. {{fig-flow}} illustrates an EDHOC message flow with the optional fourth message as well as the content of each message.
 The protocol elements in the figure are introduced in the following sections.
 Message formatting and processing is specified in {{asym}} and {{error}}.
-An implementation may support only Initiator or only Responder.

 Application data may protected using the agreed application algorithms (AEAD, hash) in the selected cipher suite (see {{cs}}) and the application can make use of the established connection identifiers C_I and C_R (see {{ci}}).
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.